 South Carolina is known for its beautiful scenery and outdoor activities, but it can also be a great place to find an affordable used car.
 However, with so many used cars on the market, how do you know which ones to avoid?
 To help you make an informed decision before heading out to Fountain Inn dealerships, we've compiled a list of the 10 worst high mileage used cars to buy in South Carolina.
 From outdated models to poor reliability ratings, these vehicles are not worth your time and money.

 - The Chevrolet Impala: Though this iconic sedan has been around since 1958, its age has finally caught up with it.
 With dismal fuel efficiency and an aging interior design, it's best left at South Carolina dealerships.

 - The Ford Expedition: Despite its large size and powerful V8 engine, the mpg isn't great on the gas guzzling Expedition.
-Its outdated design and poor handling also make it a bad choice for South Carolina drivers.
+Its outdated design and poor handling also make it a bad choice for Fountain Inn SC drivers.

 - The Dodge Magnum: This station wagon is big on style but poor when it comes to reliability ratings.
 Older versions have been known to suffer from transmission issues and low mpg, so we suggest looking elsewhere for your South Carolina used car purchase.